rotexsoft/versatile-acl/README.md

 // Note that you can register a default callback and default arguments
 // when you create a new instance of GenericPermission so that
-// you don't have to keep invoking isActionAllowedOnResource
+// you don't have to keep invoking isAllowed
 // with the callback and its arguments if the arguments do
 // not change between calls.
 IF there's a default callback
 // whose arguments change from call to call, you can pass
-// null as the third argument to isActionAllowedOnResource
+// null as the third argument to isAllowed
 // and then pass the arguments needed for each call as the
-// the fourth and so on arguments to isActionAllowedOnResource
+// the fourth and so on arguments to isAllowed

 // let's create another callback that checks if the
 // 'year_created' field of a blog post has the same